 deposited in tissues and organs.
 The cause of primary amyloidosis is not known

-for certain, but primary amyloidosis is related to abnormal production of
+for certain, but it is related to abnormal production of

 immunoglobulins by a type of immune cell called plasma cells.

-amyloidosis is usually a consequence of multiple myeloma, a blood disease in
+Cardiac amyloidosis occurs usually as a consequence of multiple myeloma, a blood disease in

 which a large amount of a certain type of protein is made.
 This extra protein is